 Danielle’s government relations clients include publicly-traded companies, national trade associations, institutions of higher education, and national and local business entities.
 Some of the topics she has tackled include right to work, tort reform, the creation of an intermediate court of appeals, nonpartisan judicial elections, economic development incentives, tax issues, and regulatory issues for publicly-traded utilities.
 Danielle is familiar with campaign finance issues, as well as grass roots campaigns, and frequently counsels her clients on election issues and polling data.

 Danielle maintains a presence at the West Virginia Legislature during its regular session, any special sessions, and legislative interim meetings.
 She monitors legislation as it is filed, scheduled on committee agendas, and amended.
 Danielle routinely works with the West Virginia Governor’s Office, the State Treasurer, the Secretary of the Department of Economic Development, legislative leadership, including the chairs of key committees in both the West Virginia Senate and House of Delegates.
 She is often consulted on policy matters, possible appointments to boards and commissions, and initiatives by government officials.

 Danielle is a proud native of West Virginia’s Northern Panhandle.
-She holds her undergraduate degree in mathematics from West Virginia University and likes solving math problems for fun.
-She also holds a law degree from WVU, so it’s no surprise she’s a big fan of WVU sports.
-On weekends, if she's not cheering on the Mountaineers, you're likely to find her playing squash or exercising.
-With her quick smile and genuine warmth, Danielle is always the most winning person in the room – despite the fact that she exercises and does math for fun.
+She earned her undergraduate degree in mathematics and a law degree from WVU, so it's no surprise she's a big fan of WVU sports.
+Danielle is a natural problem solver who enjoys helping her clients find solutions to their issues, which often requires tenaciity and out-of-the-box thinking — and she still solves math problems for fun.